-(1) the maximum award for an undergraduate is $4,000 per award year;
+(1) the maximum award for an undergraduate is $4,000 per academic year;

-(2) the maximum award for a graduate student is $6,000 per award year; and
+(2) the maximum award for a graduate student is $6,000 per academic year; and

-(3) the minimum award for all students is $100 per award year.
+(3) the minimum award for all students is $100 per academic year.

 (d) Scholarships may not be given to any Indian student for more than three years of study for a two-year degree, certificate, or diploma program or five years of study for a four-year degree program at the undergraduate level and for more than five years at the graduate level.
 Students may acquire only one degree per level and one terminal graduate degree.
 Scholarships may not be given to any student for more than ten years including five years of undergraduate study and five years of graduate study.